kubeshop/testkube/docs/docs/guides/common-issues.md

 # Common issues

-## **How do I expose Testkube to the internet?**
+## How do I expose Testkube to the internet?

 To expose Testkube to the Internet, you will need to create ingresses both for Testkube's API and Testkube's dashboard.

-You can follow the example ingresses created for our Testkube Demo [here](https://github.com/kubeshop/helm-charts/blob/260fcdf810aa4ed0760a3d953170989c82f62a6e/charts/testkube/values-demo.yaml#L124) and [here](https://github.com/kubeshop/helm-charts/blob/260fcdf810aa4ed0760a3d953170989c82f62a6e/charts/testkube/values-demo.yaml#L238).
+Check the guides [here](../guides/exposing-testkube/overview.md) for different configurations.

-## **Why is the UI not working or does not return results?**
+## Why is the Testkube Dashboard not working or does not return results?

 - Make sure the API endpoint is configured: